 The Five Principles of Peaceful Coexistence, or “Panchsheel,” originated in Asia (India), but they swiftly spread around the globe.
 Xi Jinping mentioned in his speech that over 20 Asian and African nations joined the Bandung Conference in 1955.
 ‘Panchsheel’ or the Five Principles were the guiding principles of the Non-Aligned Movement, which was spearheaded by Jawaharlal Nehru and emerged in the 1960s.

 Xi claimed that China is fully aligned with the goals and tenets of the UN Charter, the contemporary trend in international relations, and the fundamental interests of all countries.
-He then attempted to contrast them with his new ideas for the Global Security Initiative (GSI), which promotes international cooperation in security matters and the “Vision of Building Community with Shared Future for Mankind.”
+He then attempted to contrast them with his new ideas for the Global Security Initiative (GSI), which promotes international cooperation in security matters and the “Vision of Building a Community with a Shared Future for Mankind.”

-Xi, who took office last year and began an unprecedented third five-year term as president, has been pushing number of projects to increase China’s influence abroad, including his billion-dollar pet project, the Belt and Road Initiative (BRI).
+Xi, who took office last year and began an unprecedented third five-year term as president, has been pushing a number of projects to increase China’s influence abroad, including his billion-dollar pet project, the Belt and Road Initiative (BRI).

 China has made significant investments under the Belt and Road Initiative (BRI) in infrastructure projects in smaller nations, which in turn has drawn accusations of debt diplomacy as some nations have found it difficult to repay Chinese loans.